thomasabishop/eolas/zk/Voltage_sources.md

 ### Magentism (electrical generators)

-Magnetism is used the voltage source in electrical generators by far the most common method of producing powerful and large currents at scale.
+Magnetism is used as the voltage source in electrical generators and is by far the most common method of producing powerful and large currents at scale.

 If a conductive wire is passed through a magnetic field voltage will be produced so long as there is motion between the magnetic field and the conductor.
 A